 Since he had been resuscitated more than seven weeks ago, he and Lindsey had undergone an emotional sea change together.

 The long, smothering tide of despair, which had rolled over them upon Jimmy's death, abruptly abated.
 They realized they were still together only by virtue of a medical miracle.
 Not to be thankful for that reprieve, not to fully enjoy the borrowed time they had been given, would have made them ungrateful to both God and their physicians.
 More than that-it would have been stupid.
 They had been right to mourn Jimmy, but somewhere along the way, they had allowed grief to degenerate into self-pity and chronic depression, which had not been right at all.

-they were more stubborn than he had thought.
+They had needed Hatch's death, reanimation, and Lindsey's near death to jolt them out of their deplorable habit of gloom, which told him that they were more stubborn than he had thought.
 The important thing was that they had been jolted and were determined to get on with their lives at last.